NL is located on the eastern shores of North America between the 46th and 61st parallels.

 Our region maintains excellent service delivery and offers numerous marine options to explore our exquisite coastal communities.

-Marine Atlantic, regulated by Transport Canada, services a four-vessel fleet with 2 major routes: a year-round 96 nautical mile daily ferry service between Channel-Port aux Basques, south-western Newfoundland and North Sydney, Nova Scotia.
+Marine Atlantic, regulated by Transport Canada, services a four-vessel fleet with 2 major routes: a year-round 96 nautical mile daily ferry service across the Cabot Strait between Channel-Port aux Basques, south-western Newfoundland and North Sydney, Nova Scotia.

 The second route is a 280 nautical mile tri-weekly ferry service between Argentia, Newfoundland and North Sydney, Nova Scotia.
 This service operates from mid-June until late September.
 From Argentia, the driving distance to St. John’s is 131 km (78 miles).